AManral/calculator-test/README.md

-# Google Calculator Automation with PLaywright & Java
+# Google Calculator Automation with Playwright & Java

 This project automates calculator UI functionality using Playwright and generates detailed test report using Allure.

 ## Technologies Used

-- Java 11+
+- Java 11+ [Preferably Java 17]
 - [Playwright for Java](https://playwright.dev/java/)
 - TestNG
 - Allure Framework (for reporting)